devarjya27/cryptonite_tp2_devarjya/picoctf/Reverse Engineering.md

 ## My Solve
 In this challenge we are given a piece of code written in assembly.
 The code takes some input performs certain calculations and prints "You Win" or "You Lose" depending on our input.
 Our goal is to find the number that manages to print "You Win"
-* As I had no idea about assembly, I took help from ChatGPT and it explained the code to me which helped me find the required flag.
+* As I had no idea about assembly, I took help from ChatGPT and <https://www.youtube.com/watch?v=1d-6Hv1c39c> and they explained assembly to me which helped me find the required flag.
 * Firstly, in `func` function, we can see where the code stores our fixed integers: 81,0 and 3.
 We can see that `81` is stored in `[sp, 16]`, `0` is stored in `[sp, 20]` and `3` is stored in `[sp, 24]`.

    ![image](https://github.com/user-attachments/assets/f8d5798a-ac95-46dc-85ec-e3836c22da9b)